MordragT/nix-templates/tex/README.md

 #### Commands

-- `nix develop`: opens up a `bash` shell with the specified packages
+- `nix develop`: opens up a `bash` shell with tectonic
-- `nix build` : builds the package to the symbolic `result` directory
+- `just build`: builds the Tex document into an pdf
-- `nix run`: runs the package
+- `just watch`: watches for changes

 #### FAQ